 Solving national issues is not as easy as some people think.
 There are just too many related issues that complicate the whole solution search.
 Often people crying for a solution keep their perspective very narrow and do not consider the total fallout or the related issues that are affected by their demands to clean up the problem.

-I hope you get what you are looking for, feel free to share your thoughts on the comment section regarding this essay on plastic-free India.
+So how was this essay on plastic-free India? feel free to share your thoughts on the comment section regarding this essay on plastic-free India.
 Thank You, Keep Visiting.